 Many people who’ve gone raw rave about the diet’s numerous health benefits, especially noticeable in the first few months or years.

-“I saw weight loss, improvement in my menstrual cycle, better digestion and elimination, thicker and shinier hair, much better skin, and better emotional and mental health,” says Lenka Zajic, currently of San Diego (see Lenka Zajic survey of raw foodists).
+“I saw weight loss, improvement in my menstrual cycle, better digestion and elimination, thicker and shinier hair, much better skin, and better emotional and mental health,” says Lenka Zajic, currently of San Diego.
 “I made the most fun, yummy things and totally indulged, and I still lost 25 pounds, had the energy of a 12-year-old, and was extremely happy.”

 The raw diet has many apparent health boons.
 Because it is low in sodium and high in potassium, magnesium, fiber, and phytochemicals, it can help dieters to easily shed pounds and can also help fend off diseases like diabetes and cancer, particularly colon cancer.